catseye/Chrysoberyl/article/Lingography.md

 self-modification.
 It came about when the author noticed the tape-related semantics of 2-ill were essentially the same as those of [BitChanger][].

-#### Implementation: tc.catseye.yoob.gemooy
+#### Reference Implementation: gemooy.js

 *   license: Public Domain
 *   implementation-type: interpreter
-*   host-language: Java
+*   host-language: Javascript
-#### Implementation: gemooy.js
+#### Implementation: tc.catseye.yoob.gemooy

 *   license: Public Domain
 *   implementation-type: interpreter
-*   host-language: Javascript
+*   host-language: Java

 ### Nhohnhehr